-The point of exhaustion will come quickly, and you will have done something extraordinary—an in-your-face, I-don’t-care, explosion of cathartic tantrum.
-A release of most) everything negative.
+The point of exhaustion will come quickly, and you will have done something extraordinary—an in-your-face, I-don’t-care, explosion of cathartic tantrum, and a release of most everything negative.

-And, most of all, enjoy the relaxing calm after the storm.
+And, most of all, enjoy the calm after the storm.

 Technique 2: Relax in Chaos

-It can also be done standing, eyes open; and, it only takes a bit of practice at home before using it out into the world.
+It can also be done standing, eyes open; and, it only takes a bit practice at home before you using it out in the world.

 If you have trouble coming up with a memory (and some of us do), choose a word like calm, peace or sunset.

-Note - Why use a word?
-After some practice, it will bring a conditioned response, and your body (you) can find deeper relaxation faster.
+[Why use a word?
+After some practice, it will bring a conditioned response, and you can find faster and deeper relaxation.]

 Once relaxed, give yourself permission to stay there, enjoy there, as long as you like.

-Note - If you only use this technique out in the world, you might occasionally need to strengthen the effects at home.
+Note - If you only use this technique out in the world, you might occasionally need to strengthen its effects at home.

 6 Ways to Feel Better When Feeling Badly

-If you do not have enough 'extra' good things/treats, go on a search (locally or Google): find more things you like to do, along with healthy treats.
-Each reward you find can raise your quality of life.
+* If you do not have enough treats in your life, go on a search (locally and Google): create a list of things you like to do, along with healthy treats.
+Each reward you discover can further raise your quality of life.

-# 2. Activity - Moving can release a lot of negativity.
+# 2. Activity - Movement can release a lot of negativity.
 Sure, you can go the gym, but exercise can feel hard and boring.
 Instead, do something fun and physical with friends, or dance at home to loud music, while singing even louder.
-Another option is to beat on the bed and scream or use the technique at the top of this post.
+You can also beat on the bed and scream or use the technique at the top of this post.

-# 3. WATER - There were times I was feeling angry, took off my clothes and jumped in the river; and jumped right out (too cold); but I felt better and ready to be with my children.
+# 3. WATER can cleanse more than the body.
+There were times I was feeling irritable/angry at whatever was going on in my life, took off my clothes and jumped in the river; and jumped right out (too cold); but I felt better and ready to be with my children.

 No water nearby?
 Use the bathtub or shower.
-Make it cool first, then warm/hot.
+Make it cool first, then hot.

-# 4. CONTACT - Holding/petting an animal can be very soothing to us, and human contact can be even better.
+# 4. CONTACT - Holding/petting an animal can be very soothing, and human contact can be even better.
 Talk with someone who will listen, but make it clear that you are not looking for advice.

-Or, instead of talking, consider asking someone to sit with you silently; maybe with a hand on your shoulder or even a hug.
+Or, instead of talking, ask them to sit with you silently; maybe with a hand on your shoulder or even a hug.

 # 5. GIVE - Give the next person you see a compliment; or give money/food to someone in need; or volunteer in a soup kitchen.
-You can be the one who benefits.
+You can be the one who feels better.

 #6.)
 Feel Better Permanently ?